 JOIN THE FUN!

-On 11th and 18th February 2018, tens of thousands of carnival-goers meet up, "recognising" each other...
+On 3rd and 10th March 2019, tens of thousands of carnival-goers meet up, "recognizing" each other...
 A merry parade (la "Bande") in which everyone is welcome, no matter your age, occupation, or status.
 At the carnival, you can make friends with people you'll never see in daily life, be total clowns or just watch the parade go by.
 The carnival is one big family, an event you can't afford to miss.

 Winds of madness and exhilaration blow over town, and the Dunkirk Carnival bursts into party mode, bringing crowds of "masquelours" and "umbrella forests" out into the city streets.
 On Saturday evenings, the carnival goers gather at the Conference Centre for huge Carnival Balls, where the party goes on until 5am!